AlokSwaminathan/todo-app/README.md

   **nodemon**: Used so that when the web app was running, as I saved files the app would reload and update with the files **ts-node**: Allowed nodemon to work with typescript and actively compile the files to Javascript and then run them

+  The following images, show different EJS files that are used to render the different pages of my website.

   ![](/images/homeNoLogin.png)
   This is the home screen before you log in, very barebones and just leads you to logging in or signing up